-ATAR COURSE AECAE (LIST A)
+ATAR COURSE ATCAE (LIST A)

-The Career and Enterprise ATAR course engages students in learning about developing their career in a constantly changing digital and globalised world.
-This is an excellent course for a University bound student.
+This is an excellent course for a university bound student.
 It helps them to determine appropriate courses based on their career choice.
-It is rigorous but very achievable for a hardworking student who can write well.
+It is rigorous but very achievable for the hardworking student who can write well.